rachel94/metaknowledge/metaknowledge/docs/readme.md

 * Installation – done
 * Documentation
     * Overview – done except for some faulty links, please fix this

     * Examples – done

     * Functions &amp; Methods

-    * Exceptions
+    * Exceptions – done
-        * these are all in mkExceptions.py. there aren't any docstrings and all you need to do is grab the names of the exceptions.
+        * there are just some faulty links that need to be fixed
+        * In existing docs, there are no docstrings listed, but some of the exceptions have docstrings.
+I've included these.
+Easy enough to remove them if you'd like

-    * Classes (these should all be indented at the same spot, idk why that isn't working, basically all the following are classes until we get to modules).
-They can be found in the listed py file):
+    * Classes.
+They can be found in the listed py file:
         * WOSRecord class: WOS/recordWOS.py
     		* citation class: citation.py
     		* Grant Collection class: grantCollection.py